 Where to start?
 The sensationally beautiful land of Asturias has all the bases covered; some of the most delicious seafood in Europe comes from the Atlantic coast of Spain, while cattle, sheep, game birds, wild boar, and deer roam in the mountains of the Picos de Europa National Park.
 Seafood specialties include lobster, spider crabs, scallops, hake, and monkfish.
-Salmon fishing is also big business in Asturias – the area is full of freshwater rivers making Asturias the largest salmon-producing region of Spain.
+Salmon fishing is also a big business in Asturias – the area is full of freshwater rivers, making Asturias the largest salmon-producing region of Spain.

 Plaza del Fontan

 Representing the soul of Oviedo, the Plaza del Fontan is right at the heart of the Casco Antiguo (old town) and buzzes with revelers in the summer months.
 So many delightful cafes and restaurant terraces fill this pretty square – there’s also a great farmers market on Thursdays that is a gourmands dream come true.

 On a Friday evening, visiting one of the traditional cider houses in Oviedo is de rigueur.
 Delicious tapas and more substantial plates accompany only the best local cider, often served from a great height.
 Tierra Astur, Gato Negro, Alberto, and Fartuquin are the names to seek out.